dmillett/churn/README.md

 allows for color choice, style, and indicators/suggestions.
 Toggling is available to enable/disable local (current shell) prompt customization.
 Local remote and remote branches may also be updated from their defaults 'origin' and 'master'.
+Thanks to my brother for suggesting prompt modification, it was a nice diversion.

 ###*prompt examples:*
 #####up to date